-We are taking actions to remediate the material weakness relating to our internal control over financial reporting, as described below.
-Except as otherwise described herein, there was no change in our internal control over financial reporting that occurred during the period covered by this Annual Report on Form 10-K that has materially affected, or is reasonably likely to materially affect, our internal control over financial reporting.
+We remediated the material weakness relating to our internal control over financial reporting, as described below.
+Except as otherwise described herein, there was no change in our internal control over financial reporting that occurred during the fourth quarter of 2022 that has materially affected, or is reasonably likely to materially affect, our internal control over financial reporting.

-Ongoing Remediation of Material Weakness in Internal Control over Financial Reporting
+Remediation of Material Weakness in Internal Control over Financial Reporting